taschaef/Hawaii_Climate_Analysis_With_SQLAlchemy/README.md

 5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.

+My app is called weather_app.py and can be found in the Surfs_Up folder in this repo.
+In that same folder you will find the Jupyter Notebook containing my code for the precipitation and temperature analysis.
+Additionally, there is a Resources folder in Surfs_Up that contains the sqlite database, and the CSV's used in this analysis.

 # Section 1 - Precipitation Analysis
 We were asked to query the last 12 months of data from the table and create a bar chart showcasing that data.
 ![precip_bar](https://user-images.githubusercontent.com/124079708/235550355-77a61428-b9b2-4edb-9580-1c68addccb4e.png)